 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person Department or Agency Shoreline Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Community Wildfire Protection No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Community Forest Management Plan Yes Community Forestry Management Plan 2018- 2022 Local Advisory Shade Tre Commission successes realized as a result of incontinued through 2017.
-During the managing public street trees and candition, it is expected that element contribute to their proper planting, e management continue to inc ents of this plan nt period, Newton will continue to rease focus on trees in Town pa will continue to help stimulate t o implement and arks and on Tow l enhance programs f n properties.
-In This plan was written to improve the conomic benefits of trees to the c Transportation Plan Yes Town of Newton Master Plan, Circulation Plan Element, 2009 Local Planning Board How has or will this be integrated the Town of Newton's Circulation jurisdiction, function, and high accin-depth examination of circulation current problem traffic areas as we redevelopment outlined in this Pla Plan Element ident locations in the Town, ell as potential n.
-This propos provides an inventory of existing.
-The Plan then provides recommingly including level of service survey future problem areas in light of nmendations for a vs of existing roa the proposed de t in a capital imp the creation of a more dways and examining evelopment and rovement program to
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Shoreline Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Community Wildfire Protection Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Community Forest Management Plan Yes Community Forestry Management Plan 2018- 2022 Local Advisory Shade Tree Commission

+Newton has developed this plan in accordance with statewide efforts to preserve and promote sustainable community forest resources, and the goals and objectives of its Municipal Master Plan.
+This second five-year plan builds upon the successes realized as a result of implementing the Town's 2010-2014 plan, the goals and objectives which were continued through 2017.
+During the management period, Newton will continue to implement and enhance programs for managing public street trees and continue to increase focus on trees in Town parks and on Town properties.
+In addition, it is expected that elements of this plan will continue to help stimulate the public's appreciation for trees and contribute to their proper planting, protection, and care.

+This plan was written to improve the quality of life in the Town of Newton by maximizing the environmental, social, and economic benefits of trees to the community while minimizing the associated costs and liabilities.